nikpes123/DailyDev/Patterns/Patterns.md

     pattern.pattern8(5); // Uncomment to see pattern8
     pattern.pattern9(5); // Uncomment to see pattern9
     pattern.pattern10(5); // Uncomment to see pattern10
-    pattern.pattern11(5); // Uncomment to see pattern10
+    pattern.pattern11(5); // Uncomment to see pattern11
-    pattern.pattern12(5); // Uncomment to see pattern10
+    pattern.pattern12(5); // Uncomment to see pattern12
-    pattern.pattern13(5); // Uncomment to see pattern10
+    pattern.pattern13(5); // Uncomment to see pattern13
-    pattern.pattern14(5); // Uncomment to see pattern10
+    pattern.pattern14(5); // Uncomment to see pattern14
+    pattern.pattern15(5); // Uncomment to see pattern15
+    pattern.pattern16(5); // Uncomment to see pattern16
+    pattern.pattern17(5); // Uncomment to see pattern17
+    pattern.pattern18(5); // Uncomment to see pattern18
+    pattern.pattern19(5); // Uncomment to see pattern19
+    pattern.pattern20(5); // Uncomment to see pattern20
+    pattern.pattern21(5); // Uncomment to see pattern21
+    pattern.pattern22(5); // Uncomment to see pattern22
 }
 ```